-In February, fearing a French invasion, Great Britain asked for the assistance of 6,000 Dutch according to its treaty with the Dutch Republic.
+In February, fearing a French invasion, Great Britain asked for the assistance of 6,000 Dutch troops according to its treaty with the Dutch Republic.
 However, this state declined to send these troops.
-Great Britain then made a similar request to the Landgraviate of Hessen-Kassel and to Brunswick-Lüneburg to obtain the service of contingents who would serve in Great Britain.
-Negotiations being conclusive, Lord Jeffrey Amherst was appointed commissar to the Hessian forces.
+Great Britain then made a similar request to the Landgraviate of Hessen-Kassel and to Brunswick-Lüneburg to obtain the service of contingents from their forces to serve in Great Britain.
+These states agreed to furnish troops, and Lord Jeffrey Amherst was appointed commissar to the Hessian forces.

-During this time, the French Court was not unanimous in the proposition of a war plan.
+At this time, there was no consensus among the French Court for a war plan.
 M. de Machault, Minister of the Navy, advocated a strictly maritime war while M. d'Argenson proposed an invasion of Hanover and a maritime confrontation with Great Britain.
-Rapidly, 3 fleets were equipped at Brest, Rochefort and Toulon while 2 armies assembled on the Atlantic Coast (80,000 men under the Maréchal de Belle-Isle) and on the Mediterranean Coast (under the Maréchal de Richelieu).
+Three fleets were equipped at Brest, Rochefort and Toulon while two armies assembled on the Atlantic Coast (80,000 men under the Maréchal de Belle-Isle) and on the Mediterranean Coast (under the Maréchal de Richelieu).

 On February 27 1756, the lords of the British Admiralty, having been informed that six French men-of-war had sailed from Brest, ordered Admiral Hawke to put to sea.

-On March 13, there was a press for seamen and landmen in all the ports of Great Britain.
-The Duke of Devonshire also ordered to array the militia in every county and city of Ireland.
+On March 13, there was a press for seamen and landsmen in all the ports of Great Britain.
+The Duke of Devonshire also ordered the militia assembled in every county and city of Ireland.

 On March 28, George II informed the Houses of Parliament that the French Court was planning the invasion of Great Britain and that, consequently, he intended to requisition a body of Hessian troops and to transport them to Great Britain.
 The same day, the contingent of the Hesse-Kassel Army started to assemble in Germany.
-It consisted of 8 regiments (1 battalion of 10 coys per regiment and 80 men per coy) and of 8 field pieces.
+It consisted of 8 regiments (each composed of 1 battalion of 10 coys per regiment and 80 men per coy) and of 8 field pieces.
 More precisely, it comprised: